How do I sign my IRB application?

 The answer is yes if any of the following apply:

 - Your project contains a methodology for systematic data collection that will provide a conclusion applicable to situations beyond the one examined with or without current intent to publish. (e.g., evaluations that determine an individual teacher’s effectiveness at delivery of a lesson are not generalizable; studies that determine the efficacy of a method of instruction to affect standardized test scores are generalizable.)

 - You will be using the data in your honors project, dissertation or thesis.

-- The data will be published (including at the Georgia Southern library, any website or available for review by individuals other than the researcher or course instructor).
+- The resulting conclusions will be published (including at the Georgia Southern library, any website or available for review by individuals other than the researcher or course instructor).

 - The data will be used to create a presentation, poster presentation, and capstone paper or similar and that product will be preserved as an independent work.

 - You will be collecting the data only to improve your teaching skills, without sharing the data.

 - You will present the data only to the principal.